 At this time of year every store will have an Easter egg decorating kit, but these kits don’t always make it easier.

-In fact decorated Easter eggs can be a messy ordeal that makes moms wonder why they bothered when floor tiles, counters, kids clothes and tables are covered with dye and paint.
+In fact, egg decorating can be a messy ordeal that makes moms wonder why they bothered when floor tiles, counters, kids clothes and tables are covered with dye and paint.
 Here’s how to keep it simple so it’s actually a fun time together because let’s face it – if momma don’t like it, ain’t nobody going to do it again.